logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 However, the default workflow for creating custom Houdini UIs can be time-consuming and often lacks scalability for rapid prototyping Iterating quickly becomes a bottleneck when user-friendly, flexible interfaces are needed for frequent adjustments.

-While this might not be a concern for everyone, I spend a significant portion of my time building UIs in Houdini for both professional and personal projects.
-Having a streamlined solution to reduce the time spent on UI development allows me to focus more on prototyping and refining the core aspects of my ideas, enhancing productivity and creativity.
-This the reason why I created my Houdini package "Hou Databox".
-Since the orignal idea was to bridge external python library with Houdini PDG to scale them up and create variation based on Houdini TOPs Wedge node, I've focus my dev on TOPs Python node.
+Although this may not be a priority for everyone, I dedicate a significant amount of my time to building UIs in Houdini for both professional and personal projects.
+A streamlined solution that reduces the time spent on UI development enables me to focus more on prototyping and refining the core elements of my ideas, ultimately boosting productivity and creativity.
+This is the driving force behind the creation of my Houdini package, "Hou Databox."

+The motivation behind creating "Hou Databox" stemmed from the need to bridge external Python libraries with Houdini PDG, enabling the scaling of processes and the creation of variations based on the Houdini TOPs Wedge node.
+This led to a focus on the TOPs Python node as a core component.
+Additionally, there was a need to turn Python variables into PDG attributes, allowing them to flow seamlessly through the TOP graph and be reused in downstream nodes.

+A final requirement was the ability to build child packages that could construct their UIs on top of the parent's package base UI.
+This functionality would enable UI inheritance, eliminating the need to duplicate UI code across multiple packages using "Hou Databox."

 # Implementation

 Houdini provides several utility files like 123.py and externaldragdrop.py, enabling users to customize the software’s behavior for specific events.
 Similarly, it utilizes files like PythonScripts.txt to manage available Python node snippets.

 These files enable users to streamline their workflows by centralizing custom scripts, making them easily accessible via the Snippets button, located at the top-right corner of the Houdini parameter editor (indicated by the arrow icon).
 Similarly, we leverage this functionality to store our "Hou Databox" Python snippets.

-With custom code stored in our package, we can override how Houdini interprets our specific "Hou Databox" snippets.
+With custom code stored in our package, we can override how Houdini interprets specific "Hou Databox" snippets.
 When a custom "Hou Databox" node is created from the TAB menu, the following steps occur behind the scenes:

-- A standard Houdini TOP Python node is created.
+- A standard Houdini TOP Python node is generated.
-- The node's default UI is overridden using the logic from our package to create 2 new python editors.
-One contains the code responsible to produce the UI, the other the logic.
+- The node's default UI is replaced using the logic from our package, creating two new Python editors: one for the code that generates the UI, and the other for the underlying logic.
+- (If this is being done from a child Hou Databox package), it checks whether there is a parent package's default UI associated with the current package and, if so, builds the default UI.
+- (If this is being done from a child Hou Databox package), the current package's UI modifications are applied on top of the existing UI.
-- The PythonScript.txt Hou Databox snippets containing both UI and logic is splitted, so we can populate each editor with the associated code.
+- The PythonScript.txt "Hou Databox" snippets, containing both UI and logic, are split so that each editor is populated with the corresponding code.
+- The UI editor is executed, and the node's custom UI is built within the node interface.

+## UI Creation

-As seen below, in its simplier form, "Hou Databox" allows UI parms creation using Houdini Vex syntax.
-The idea being that people familiar with vex could easily build UIs as well with Python nodes.
+As shown below, in its simpler form, "Hou Databox" enables the creation of UI parameters using Houdini's VEX syntax.
+The goal is to allow users already familiar with VEX to seamlessly build UIs within Python nodes as well.

 <div class="grid">
   <div class="cell cell--auto">